Two-Point Boundary Value Problems on Diffeomorphism Groups: Main Results

 As mentioned in the introduction, previous results in this vein are due to Constantin and Kolev \cite{ck2002}, \cite{ck2003} and Kappeler, Loubet and Topalov \cite{klt}, who worked with compressible equations on the circle and the 2-torus respectively and Bruveris \cite{bruveris}.
 At the heart of our method lie the various conservation laws motivated by Lemma \ref{Lie group conservation law}.

 In this paper we will concern ourselves primarily with the flat case $M = \T^n$.
-However, many of the constructions can be extended to the setting of curved spaces by collecting any lower order terms arising in the various calculations due to derivatives of the components of the metric and its Christoffel symbols on $M$ into a single term which will be negligible for our purposes.
-We begin the groundwork for the main results.
+However, many of the constructions can be extended to the setting of curved spaces by collecting any lower order terms arising in the various calculations due to derivatives of the components of the metric and its Christoffel symbols on $M$ into a single term which will be negligible for our purposes. {It should be noted that we do not believe our results are sharp.
+We require varying conditions on the parameter $s$ due to the method of proof; all of which can be explained by Lemma \ref{sobolev}.} We begin the groundwork for the main results.
 We aim to establish an explicit relationship between the regularity of the end configuration $\eta$ and the regularity of the intial velocity $u_0$.
 To do this we will make use of \eqref{Lie group conservation law equation}, suitably modified to each case considered below.

 \begin{lemma} Let $s>\frac{n}{2}+3$ and let $\gamma(t)$ be a smooth curve in $\G^s(\T^n)$ with $v(t) = d_{\gamma(t)} R_{\gamma(t)^{-1}}\big( \dot{\gamma}(t) \big) $, $\gamma(0) = e$ and $\gamma(1)=\eta$.
 We have the following identity